Tatico Henríquez: Musical career

 Tatico Henriquez began his career in 1966 by appearing on a very popular radio station in the Dominican Republic called Radio Quisqueyana with the help of disc jockey and radio host, Rafael Cardenas.
 At the time, Mr. Cardenas hosted a show called Musica Tipica Dominicana, which ran Monday to Friday from 5:00pm to 6:00pm.
 Mr. Cardenas provided Henriquez with his first opportunity in the music industry and further assisted him in his career by accompanying him and hosting various of his concerts prior to his untimely death.

 Innovative band composition

 Henriquez was an innovator in the standard lineup of merengue tipico.
-In the past, the lineup was a two-row diatonic accordion, güira, tambora, Marimba (a bass-like instrument), and occasionally, saxophone.
+In the past, the lineup was a two-row diatonic accordion, güira, tambora, marímbola (a bass-like instrument), and occasionally, saxophone.

 Tatico's band lineup included a two-row diatonic accordion, güira, tambora, two saxophones to harmonize with the accordion, conga (usually playing rhythms around the tambora), and electric bass, in place of the marimba.